Mold gold cape: The cape

-The cape is 458 mm wide.
+The cape is 45.8 cm wide.
 It was designed to fit someone of a very slight build, perhaps a teenager, and although the sex of the person buried in this grave remains unclear, the associated finds are likely, by comparison with similar contemporary graves discovered, to be those accompanying the burial of a woman.
 The cape shows signs of having been worn, and appears to have had a leather lining.

 The cape is considered to be one of the most spectacular examples of prehistoric sheet-gold working yet discovered.
 It is of particular interest as both its form and its design are unparalleled.
 The cape is oval in shape and would cover the shoulders, upper arms, and upper chest of the person wearing it, being higher at the back and lower in the front.
 As the cape extends so far down the upper body, it would have severely restricted arm movement by pinning them to the wearer's side, so that only the lower arms were usable.
 For this reason, the cape would not have been suitable for everyday wear.
 It seems most probable that the cape was used for ceremonial purposes, and may have signified the wearer as a person of spiritual or temporal power: the Bronze Age equivalent of a chasuble, perhaps.

 The craftsmanship with which the cape was constructed is exceptional.
 The object was beaten out of a single ingot of gold, a task which would have taken considerable time and skill, and was then intensely decorated with repoussé concentric rings of ribs and bosses.
 The decoration almost totally fills the object's outer surface, so that very little "plain" gold remains.
 It has been suggested that this decorative motif may mimic multiple strings of beads and/or the folds of cloth.

 The value of the metal and the quality of the craftmanship suggests that the cape was produced by a wealthy culture.
 Scholars speculate that the makers and owners of the cape were associated with the mine on the Great Orme, north Wales, the largest copper mine in north-west Europe at that time.